heypoom/pyddostest/README.md

 ## EDUCATIONAL USAGE ONLY!

-This script is created for python 3 educational usage only.
+This script is created for Python 3 educational usage only.
 Any usage further than education are not recommended.
-I, phoomparin, are not liable for any damages caused.
+I, phoomparin, am not liable for any damages caused.
 Use at your own risk.

 ## MIT LICENSE